DataDog/hiring-engineers/answers.md

 ####"Bonus question: do you know why the graphs are very spiky?"

-That graphs appear 'spikey' because of the time value increments represented by the x-axis.
-My tests generally lasted for a few minutes each so the wider the time range on the x-axis, the more 'spikey' the graphs will appear.
+That graphs appear 'spiky' because of the time value increments represented by the x-axis.
+My tests generally lasted for a few minutes each so the wider the time range on the x-axis, the more 'spiky' the graphs will appear.
 Selecting 'The Past Hour' range smooths out the graphs somewhat.
 Also, because dogstatsd flushes data in ten-second intervals, exact point-in-time metrics are unknown.
 Instead dogstatsd plots metrics to each interval and normalizes them over the graph.